homieiot/convention/convention.md

  - An empty string ("") is not a valid payload

 Float
 - Float types are UTF-8 encoded representations of 64-bit signed floating point numbers
  - Floats range from 2<sup>-1074</sup> to (2-2<sup>-52</sup>)*2<sup>1023</sup>
- - The payload may only contain whole numbers, the negation character "-", and the decimal separator ".", no other characters, including spaces (" ") are permitted
+ - The payload may only contain whole numbers, the negation character "-", the exponent character "e" or "E" and the decimal separator ".", no other characters, including spaces (" ") are permitted
  - The dot character (".") is the decimal separator (used if necessary) and may only have a single instance present in the payload
  - Representations of numeric concepts such as "NaN" (Not a Number) and "Infinity" are not a valid payload
- - Representations using exponent notation ("e" or "E") are not valid payloads
  - A string with just a negation sign ("-") is not a valid payload
  - An empty string ("") is not a valid payload